lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/deferred-init.md

 Once all parameter shapes are known, the framework can finally initialize the parameters.

+Assim que soubermos a dimensionalidade da entrada,
+20,
+a estrutura pode identificar a forma da matriz de peso da primeira camada conectando o valor de 20.
+Tendo reconhecido a forma da primeira camada, a estrutura prossegue para a segunda camada, e assim por diante através do gráfico computacional até que todas as formas sejam conhecidas.
+Observe que, neste caso,
+apenas a primeira camada requer inicialização adiada, mas a estrutura inicializa sequencialmente.
+Uma vez que todas as formas dos parâmetros são conhecidas, a estrutura pode finalmente inicializar os parâmetros.

 ## Summary

 * Deferred initialization can be convenient, allowing the framework to infer parameter shapes automatically, making it easy to modify architectures and eliminating one common source of errors.
 * We can pass data through the model to make the framework finally initialize parameters.

+* A inicialização adiada pode ser conveniente, permitindo que o framework inferir formas de parâmetros automaticamente, facilitando a modificação de arquiteturas e eliminando uma fonte comum de erros.
+* Podemos passar dados através do modelo para fazer o framework finalmente inicializar os parâmetros.

 ## Exercises

 1. What happens if you specify the input dimensions to the first layer but not to subsequent layers?
 Do you get immediate initialization?
-1. What happens if you specify mismatching dimensions?
+2. What happens if you specify mismatching dimensions?
-1. What would you need to do if you have input of varying dimensionality?
+3. What would you need to do if you have input of varying dimensionality?
 Hint: look at the parameter tying.

+1. O que acontece se você especificar as dimensões de entrada para a primeira camada, mas não para as camadas subsequentes?
+Você consegue inicialização imediata?
+1. O que acontece se você especificar dimensões incompatíveis?
+1. O que você precisa fazer se tiver dados de dimensionalidade variável?
+Dica: observe a vinculação de parâmetros.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/280)